SD-WAN Headend Design Guidelines

 Best Practices for Hardening the Headend

-If you deploy Versa Directors that are exposed to the internet so that external users can access them, you must apply additional by using common IT hardening practices.
+If you deploy Versa Directors that are exposed to the internet so that external users can access them, you must apply common IT hardening practices.
 This includes installing Ubuntu OS patches, installing official certificates (Versa Networks software ships with self-signed certificates), and changing the default passwords.
 Note that you must use the OS patches provided by Versa and not install OS patches directly from Ubuntu.

-For more information, see the system hardening articles.
+For more information, see the following articles:

 Versa Analytics Deployment Options

-The minimum recommended Versa Analytics deployment for full redundancy requires a cluster of four Analytics nodes, as illustrated in the figure below.
-This design provides active-active high availability (HA), with two nodes having the Search personality and two nodes having the Analytics personality.
 Redundancy is achieved by replicating the data between one or more nodes of the cluster.
-Because there is a large amount of data movement between the nodes of the cluster, the network latency must be low for the best storage and query performance.
+Network latency must be low to optimize storage and query performance.
+This is because there is a large amount of data movement between the nodes of the cluster.
 Therefore, it is recommended that you allocate the nodes of the same cluster in the same data center, or at least within the same availability zone.
 Note that synchronization of the Cassandra database requires less than 10 milliseconds of latency between the nodes in the same cluster.

 Recommended Production Analytics Deployment